Capad/RustSeeSharp/README.md

 ### Drawback 4: benchmarking Rust with dotnet tools

 I'm using BenchmarkDotNet to measure performance of both imported Rust DLL and native C# code.
 It does not seem like a good idea, maybe I'll figure something out.
 Also, covering both static implementations with proper objects with default constructor seems a bit over the top.

+### Drawback 5: direct calling for build

+In order to mitigate issues with incorrect version, all projects calling for Rust DLLs are executing `cargo build` or `cargo build --release`, then copying DLL from Rust `target` folders to respective .NET `bin`folders, as it needs to be present in the same folder as executable.

+### Concern 1: security

+Seems relatively easy to attach malicious code inside one of Rust functions and execute unwanted process on target machine.

+### Concern 2: building with Docker

+For me, Rust programs are notoriously painful when I'm trying to build Docker images - adding on top of it dotnet calls for multistage build.